|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Dale DeGroff created the Belmont Breeze in 1998 to act as the official drink of the Belmont Stakes.
-It replaced the White Carnation and has since been replaced by the Belmont Jewel.
-In no way does that take away from the greatness of this drink, either.
+Dale "King Cocktail" DeGroff created the Belmont breeze in 1997 and it became the official drink of the Belmont Stakes.
+The recipe replaced the white carnation and has since been replaced by the Belmont jewel.
+In no way does that take away from the greatness of this cocktail, either.

-Garnish with a fresh mint sprig and orange peel.
+Garnish with a fresh mint sprig and orange peel or slice.

-The Whiskey.
-Bourbon or rye whiskey, which should you choose?
+- Bourbon or rye whiskey, which should you choose?
 Really, either is a great option.
-This is especially true now that rye has made a comeback and we're able to easily find some great brands again.
-Go with whatever you have in the bar or us this cocktail as an excuse to try something new.
+This is especially true now that rye has made a comeback and many impressive brands are available again.
+Go with whatever you have in the bar or use this cocktail as an excuse to try something new.

-The Fruit Juices.
-Pay attention while pouring each of the three fruit juices, particularly the orange and cranberry.
-This is not meant to be one of those tall, super-fruity cocktails like the Madras or Sea Breeze.
-Instead, they're mere accents that should not mask the whiskey and sherry.
+- Pay attention while pouring each of the three fruit juices, particularly the orange and cranberry.
+This is not meant to be one of those tall, super-fruity cocktails like the madras or sea breeze.
+Instead, they're mere accents that should not cover up the whiskey and sherry.

-The Mint.
-The same can be said about the amount of mint for the Belmont Breeze.
-Where many mint cocktails like the Mojito or Mint Julep typically say a "sprig" of mint, DeGroff is very specific.
-By using just four or five mint leaves, the drink retains a nice balance.
+- The same can be said about the amount of mint for the Belmont breeze.
+Where many mint cocktails (e.g., mojito and mint julep) typically use a "sprig" of mint, DeGroff is very specific.
+By using just five mint leaves, the drink retains a nice balance.
 Remember, it's not necessarily a "mint cocktail," it's a "cocktail with mint."

 How Strong Is the Belmont Breeze?

-Perfect for a day at the race track, the Belmont Breeze is a rather gentle cocktail.
+Perfect for a day at the race track, the Belmont breeze is a rather gentle cocktail.
 When made with an 80-proof whiskey, it has an alcohol content around 16 percent ABV (32 proof).
+That's just slightly stronger than a glass of wine.